- Information on Coronavirus

 Duration of negotiations

-The duration of co-operation negotiations regarding lay-offs is shortened from the current six weeks or 14 days to five days.
-The duration of negotiations was shortened because a company’s financial capacity to overcome the difficult situation caused by the coronavirus could be significantly weakened if the negotiations took longer.
-This amendment is valid from 1 April to 31 December 2020.
+The duration of co-operation negotiations concerning lay-offs will be six weeks or 14 days.
+Due to the coronavirus epidemic, the duration of negotiations was temporarily shortened to five days because a company’s financial capacity to overcome the difficult situation caused by the coronavirus could have significantly weakened if the negotiations took longer.
+The amendment was valid from 1 April to 31 December 2020.

 A negotiation period of 14 days and six weeks applies to negotiations on terminating an employment contract or reducing a full-time contract into a part-time contract.

 Disregarding the co-operation procedure in certain situations